 I grew up with a strong bond to Modern Standard Arabic, something that wasn’t common among my peers at the time.
 In Lebanon, it’s typical for young children to learn French or English terms before even their native Arabic, since parents believe they’re doing their children a favor.

 I mastered the correct vowel marks on Arabic words, or “tashkeel”—diacritical marks used to denote vowels—before learning their grammatical rules, thanks to growing up watching cartoons dubbed in Modern Standard Arabic on the Spacetoon channel.
 Our TV didn’t have the English Disney or French Tiji channels on it.
 I would eagerly wait for my favorite show, “Detective Conan,” to solve crime mysteries in Arabic dub, and with each episode, my passion for mysteries and the Arabic language deepened.
-“Detective Conan,” “Thunder Jet,” “Hunter x Hunter,” and “Let’s & Go” are all tv shows that shaped my Arabic language.
+“Detective Conan,” “Thunder Jet,” “Hunter x Hunter,” and “Let’s & Go” are all TV shows that shaped my Arabic language.
 I always excelled in Arabic “tashkeel” vowel mark tests, even if I struggled with grammar.

 How can a language so rich in vocabulary not be enough to express ourselves?
 It’s not the language that falls short—it’s our surrender to the dominance of another language over our lives, our thoughts, and our identities.

-At first, I learned Modern Standard Arabic through listening—watching cartoons and, as I grew older, by listening to classical Arabic songs.
+At first, I learned Modern Standard Arabic through watching cartoons and, as I grew older, listening to classical Arabic songs.
 Later, I mastered the language through reading, devouring detective and mystery novels and poetry collections.
 I still remember spending an entire night reading a mystery novel, staying up until six in the morning to finish the book, using only the faint glow of my old Nokia phone for light.

 From devouring a novel every week, I gradually lost the ability to read regularly.
 The increasingly tense atmosphere in Lebanon in recent years didn’t help, making it harder to find peace of mind or enough mental space and energy for reading.
 My busy schedule didn’t help either, and I struggled more and more with the focus that reading required.
 Technology and the overwhelming invasion of social media into our lives further distracted me.
 My reading habits dwindled to online articles and short stories.
 I could no longer sit down to read an entire book.